Bronston Jones’ CD/DVD debut:

-— ★★★★★ Chronicles of a Nerd
+— ★★★★★ Chronicles of a Nerd (2012)

-“3 to See” ThreeWeeks
+— “3 to See” ThreeWeeks (2012)

 - LA Weekly

-Bronston’s done standup for Rooftop Comedy and ComedyTimeTV.
-He’s acted in TruTV’s “All Worked Up,” charity spots for UNF–KTHEGULF, plus commercials for Nike, Found Magazine and other things he’d never buy.
+Bronston is gaining a following in the UK.
+At the Edinburgh Fringe ’12 & ’13, he’s earn four and five star reviews.
+He’s toured some of UK’s top clubs.
+Bronston’s standup has been featured on Rooftop Comedy and ComedyTimeTV.
+He’s acted in TruTV’s “All Worked Up,” charity spots for UNF–KTHEGULF, plus commercials for Nike, Telenet and other things he’d never buy.